 Top 3 tips for managing your time

-Is the sparkle of Christmas and New Year starting to feel a bit like a distant memory as your to-do list and responsibilities are starting to climb?
-This is your time to take control.
+Is the sparkle of Christmas and New Year starting to feel like a distant memory as your to-do list grows and the responsibilities pile up?

 I hear you!